Sex offenders surge into U.S. amid wave of illegal immigration

 “Everybody knows that right now is the best time to try to get across because you’ve got a much better chance of evading apprehension,” Mr. Judd told The Washington Times.

-Agents find the offenders during their normal patrol duties and usually only realize who they have in custody when they run records checks.
+Agents find the offenders during their routine patrol duties and usually realize whom they have in custody only when they run record checks.

-Some migrants are caught solo, while others are part of large groups — and those groups often include children, whom agents suggested can become targets for predators.
+Some migrants are caught solo, while others are part of large groups.
+Those groups often include children, who agents suggested can become targets for predators.

-Over the weekend, agents in McAllen spotted a group of 10 illegal immigrants including one juvenile traveling without parents.
+Over the weekend, agents in McAllen spotted a group of 10 illegal immigrants, including one juvenile traveling without parents.
 They also found 28-year-old Raul Sanchez-Sanchez, convicted of raping a child in Washington state in 2016.

-And last month a man with a 2018 felony sex offense conviction in New York was caught near Hidalgo, Texas, in a group of 14, one of whom was an unaccompanied boy.
+Last month, a man with a 2018 felony sex offense conviction in New York was caught near Hidalgo, Texas, in a group of 14.
+One of them was an unaccompanied boy.

-In Yuma, Arizona, agents in late April nabbed Mario Roberto Pacheco, whose criminal record includes convictions for cocaine possession and sexual battery against a child, and Jorge Perez-Diaz, whose record includes felony convictions for lewd and lascivious conduct with a minor.
+In Yuma, Arizona, agents in late April nabbed Mario Roberto Pacheco, whose criminal record includes convictions for cocaine possession and sexual battery against a child, and Jorge Perez-Diaz, whose record has felony convictions for lewd and lascivious conduct with a minor.

 Perez-Diaz had been deported from the U.S. on March 22.
 Agents caught him in the desert in western Arizona on April 26.

-The three offenders caught in Del Rio in three hours included a man convicted of sexual assault against two juveniles, another man convicted of sexual assault against a child, and another with a sexual abuse conviction.
+The three offenders caught in Del Rio in three hours included a man convicted of sexual assault against two juveniles, another man convicted of sexual assault against a child and another with a sexual abuse conviction.

 “We continue to see an increase in convicted sex offenders entering the country illegally,” sector Chief Patrol Agent Austin L. Skero II said in announcing those arrests.
 “I credit our agents and law enforcement partners for quickly identifying them and ensuring that they do not make it into our communities.”

-In San Diego, last year’s record was shattered in the first six months of the fiscal year — and the rate has only increased amid the border surge under President Biden.
+In San Diego, last year’s record was shattered in the first six months of the fiscal year.
+The rate has only increased with the border surge under President Biden.

-“This year there has been an alarming uptrend in the apprehension of convicted sex offenders,” Aaron Heitke, the chief patrol agent for that sector.
+“This year, there has been an alarming uptrend in the apprehension of convicted sex offenders,” said Aaron Heitke, the chief patrol agent for that sector.

 Mr. Judd, the Border Patrol union chief, said in past surges, some parts of the border would be slammed and other areas would remain relatively quiet.